damien-dupre/dcu-r-tutorials/slides/slide_01_04.md

 # Logical operations

 Another kind of object is known as a logical object, because it is based on the idea from logic that a statement can be either true or false.
-In R, these are capitalized (`TRUE` and `FALSE`).
+In R, these are capitalised (`TRUE` and `FALSE`).

 To determine whether a statement is true or not, we use logical operators.